puzzle/hugo-techlab/labs/06_template_blocks.md

 </html>
 ```

+We will look at the `partial` keyword in the next lab.

-The block keyword behaves like a function that accepts two arguments:
+The `block` keyword behaves like a function that accepts two arguments:
 1. the name of the block
 2. the current variable scope (`.`) so it is available inside the block